campbel/cv/README.md

 ### HP Inc, Staff Software Engineer (July 2015 - July 2019)

 - Served as a full-stack feature developer for HP&#39;s device remote management platform, supporting more than 10 million devices through HP&#39;s managed print services business, resulting in improved reliability and availability for customers.

-- Led the successful migration of a bespoke frontend web application to AngularJS 1.x, resulting in improved performance and developer productivity, as well as better maintainability of the codebase.
+- Led the successful migration of a bespoke frontend web application to AngularJS 1.X, resulting in improved performance and developer productivity, as well as better maintainability of the codebase.

 - Collaborated with HP&#39;s design team to implement a new user interface that improved usability and reduced support calls, improved customer satisfaction and reduced support costs for the organization.

 - Implemented HP&#39;s front-end design components that could be reused by other teams, resulting in significant time and cost savings, as well as improved consistency and quality of the user interface across the organization.

-### ChicWeather, Founder and Chief Technologist (January 2015 - August 2017)

-- Co-founded a startup fashion / weather mobile app, partnering with fashion brands and influencers to drive e-commerce sales and provide personalized weather-based fashion recommendations.

-- Implemented Android and iOS applications using React Native and a Golang backend utilizing Google Datastore and integrations with AccuWeather, resulting in a highly responsive and user-friendly mobile app that has received positive feedback from users and influencers.

-- Created a distributed web scraper using Golang and Google Pub/Sub to automate partner catalog and product imports, resulting in a significant time and cost savings and enabling the app to scale more efficiently.

-- Used machine learning to automatically categorize and match products to weather conditions, resulting in highly accurate weather-based product recommendations that have driven e-commerce sales and increased customer engagement.

-### HP Inc, Senior Software Engineer (August 2012 - June 2015)
+### HP Inc, Software / Senior Software Engineer (August 2010 - June 2015)

 - Spearheaded the development of new features for HP&#39;s device remote management platform, which supported over 10 million devices through HP&#39;s managed print services business.

 - Successfully led the migration of a bespoke frontend web application to AngularJS 1.x, improving performance and productivity for developers.

-- Collaborated with HP&#39;s design team to implement a new user interface, resulting in a more user-friendly experience and reduced support calls.
+- Collaborated with HP&#39;s design team to implement a new web UI with html / css / angularjs, resulting in a more user-friendly experience and reduced support calls.

-- Developed front-end design components that were reusable by other teams at HP, saving significant development time and effort.
+- Developed front-end web components that were reusable by other teams at HP, saving significant development time and effort.

-### HP Inc, Software Engineer (July 2010 - August 2012)

-- Worked on HPs print firmware platform APIs for device configuration and management.

-- Served as memory management lead developer for the firmware platform, tracking memory usage and optimizing performance.